r3wald/espurna-wiki/Hardware-NEO-COOLCAM-NAS-WR01W.md

 So the best option you have is to remove the top layer by desolder the 6 pads that connect it to the middle PCB.
 Once removed the procedure is the same as with other devices: tin the pads a bit, solder some small cables to it and flash it.
 The pads are appropiately labelled as GND, 3.3V, TXD0, RXD0 and GPIO0.

 ![NEO COOLCAM - Pads](images/flashing/neo-coolcam-nas-wr01w-pads.jpg)

+![NEO COOLCAM - Connectivity and build flags]
+I got the NEO and tried to flash.
+Connection GPIO0 to GND did not help - flashing did not work.
+I had also to connect RST pad to 3.3V.
+After that - flashing worked perfectly even without RST connected to 3.3 V (from second flash)

+Important build flags.

+in Platformio for tasmota flag change from 1MB to 8MB is needed, otherwise flash fails. build_flags = ${esp82xx_defaults.build_flags} -Wl,-Teagle.flash.8m.ld

+in Arduino IDE, board selected - "Node MCU 1.0", standard

+I've discovered how NEO device is connected: // LED = GPIO4 (D2 NodeMCU) // RELAIS = GPIO12 (D6 ModeMCU) // BUTTON = GPIO13 (D7 NodeMCU)